Nine Reasons to Do a High School Science Project

 Arizona, Johns Hopkins, Wesleyan

 We're not saying that students should only aspire to attend these colleges.
 You can get an equivalent or better education in many other places, but we know that most of these schools are very selective.
-We also don't mean to say that these finalists were accepted solely based on their Intel STS status; but rather, to emphasize that college admissions officers know that students who compete and receive recognition in the top science competitions have a set of skills that sets them apart from their peers, which is extremely helpful during the college admissions process.
+We also don't mean to say that these finalists were accepted solely based on their Science Talent Search status; but rather, to emphasize that college admissions officers know that students who compete and receive recognition in the top science competitions have a set of skills that sets them apart from their peers, which is extremely helpful during the college admissions process.

 Reason 2: Meet Students with Shared Interests